AwalaApp/specs/rs001-ramf.md

   - `digestAlgorithms`, the collection of message digest algorithm identifiers, MUST contain exactly one OID and it MUST correspond to a valid algorithm per [RS-018](rs018-algorithms.md).
   - `encapContentInfo`, the signed content, MUST include signed ciphertext -- In this case, the message fields.
   - `certificates` MUST contain the sender's certificate and it SHOULD also include the rest of the certificates in the chain.
-All certificates MUST comply with the [Relaynet PKI](rs002-pki.md).
+All certificates MUST comply with the [Awala PKI](rs002-pki.md).
-  - `crls` MUST be empty, since certificate revocation is part of the [Relaynet PKI](rs002-pki.md).
+  - `crls` MUST be empty, since certificate revocation is part of the [Awala PKI](rs002-pki.md).
   - `signerInfos` MUST contain exactly one signer (`SignerInfo`), and whose `signatureAlgorithm` MUST be valid per [RS-018](rs018-algorithms.md).

 The message fields MUST be represented as the DER serialization of the ASN.1 `RAMF` type below: